 Find your nearest Bupa Dental clinic

-Braces and retainers
+Dental Braces and Retainers

 What are braces?

 A small bracket is then glued to each tooth using dental cement.
-Wire is placed through each bracket and attached to the bands.
+A wire is placed through each bracket and attached to the bands.
 This creates the pressure that will slowly move the teeth into position.
 Regular visits to the orthodontist/dentist are required to check the progress of the teeth and adjust the tension as required.